 Black Swans: these events that shake cryptos

-Imagine such a rare and unexpected event that it completely upsets our certainties and affects the whole world.
-These events, called "black swans" or "black swans", are at the heart of the theory developed by Nassim Nicholas Taleb.
-They are characterized by their unpredictability, their massive impact and the human tendency to rationalize them afterwards.
-Today, we are going to discover what the Black Swans are and how they can affect particularly vulnerable markets like that of cryptocurrencies.
+Imagine an event so rare and unexpected that it completely shatters our certainties and affects the entire world.
+These events, known as "Black Swans," are central to the theory developed by Nassim Nicholas Taleb.
+They are characterized by their unpredictability, their massive impact, and the human tendency to rationalize them after the fact.
+Today, we'll explore what Black Swans are and how they can affect particularly vulnerable markets like the cryptocurrency market.

 Table of contents